 Happy Birthday, Rihan!

-I scrolled the arrow, another virtual birthday wish plastered on my social media wall.
-A hollow like from a cheap drum echoed in my chest.
-Friends, connected, yet miles apart.
-Celebration, a distant memory shrouded by the blue glow of the screen.
-Just as I was about to shut down, a notification blinked on the corner.
+I scrolled past yet another virtual birthday message on my social media wall.
+The echo of hollow well-wishes thudded in my chest, like the empty beat of a cheap drum.
+Friends, connected yet so far apart.
+The idea of celebration felt like a distant relic, overshadowed by the cold blue light of my screen.
+Just as I was about to shut it all down, a new notification blinked in the corner.
 Another message.

 Happy Birthday, writer!

-The word echoed in the caverns of my mind.
-Drawn by an invisible thread, I found myself before a small, familiar bookstore.
-The chime above the door announced my arrival as I pushed it open.
-The fragrance of aged paper and wood swirled around me.
-The shopkeeper, his eyes clouded with age, peered at me with a flicker of recognition.
-"Rihan?
-Long time."
+The word echoed, haunting the hollow spaces of my mind.
+Before I knew it, I found myself standing in front of a small, familiar bookstore.
+The bell above the door chimed softly as I stepped inside.
+The scent of aged paper and polished wood enveloped me.
+The shopkeeper, his face lined with years, glanced up and squinted in recognition.

-The chime above the door announced a new arrival, shattering the silence.
-With a sigh, I replaced the book and turned to leave.
+The chime above the door rang again, breaking the moment.
+With a sigh, I slipped the book back onto the shelf and turned to leave.

 Dream.